 Plan your fall getaway with these bargain-travel tips.

 Autumn is the perfect time to enjoy the stunning beauty and wildlife in U.S. national parks—without the crowds.
 Take in the dramatic fall hues at Shenandoah, the grizzly bears at Yellowstone or the azure waters of Crater Lake under the snow-capped Cascade Mountains.
 An $80 annual pass gets you access to more than 2,000 federal recreation sites, including all 408 national parks.
-Or, if you visit on Sept.
-28 or Nov.
-11, admission to all parks is free.
+Or, you can visit for free on one of the National Park Service free days.

 For urban exploration, Washington, D.C., offers more than 100 free monuments, museums and attractions—from the Lincoln Memorial and the Library of Congress to the Smithsonian American Art Museum and free daily performances at The Kennedy Center.
 Free fall festivals include September’s WalkingTown DC, with more than 50 guided tours highlighting the arts, culture and history of the nation’s capital.

 Sun seekers will crowd the beaches of Hawaii and Mexico come winter, but fall deals will help you soak up the sunshine in peace.
 Alaska Airlines offers last-minute prices to get you surfing in Maui or sipping mai tais at the Royal Hawaiian Hotel in Waikiki.
 In Mexico, fall travel means discounts as high as 30% on all-inclusive luxury resorts such as the Valentin Imperial Maya and Villa La Estancia Beach Resort & Spa Puerto Vallarta.